-With winter upon us, now is a good time to winterize your car or truck and prepare a winter emergency kit to have ready if your vehicle breaks down on a cold winter’s night.
+With winter just around the corner, now is a good time to winterize your car or truck and prepare a winter emergency kit to have ready if your vehicle breaks down on a cold winter night.
 Here’s what you need to do to prepare for the cold months ahead!

 Winterize your car or truck